gilbertfrancois/mxnet-cookbook/README.md

     the list of network outputs.
     - CustomMetric expects float values, not symbols.
 The function needs to be written with numpy arrays.

+## DCGAN

+This consists of a simple Deep Convolutional Generative Adversarial Network (dcgan), implemented in Gluon.
+As training data, it uses the aligned images of the Labeled Faces in the Wild dataset.